derhansen/sf_tv2fluidge/README.md

 If your Flexible Content Element contains a mix of content columns and flexform, you should create a new Grid Element and and insert the flexform XML from the Flexible Content Element in the Grid Element.

-Then setup the gridelement like shown in the below.
+Then setup the Grid Element like shown in the below.

 Example: